 With a free day to explore Yangshuo, maybe head out on foot & climb one of the local hills for a view of the area.
 For lunch there’s an option to learn a few skills to show off back home at an optional Chinese cooking class!
 First up is a visit to a fresh produce market to pick up your ingredients, before a Chinese chef teaches you the skills to whip up a tasty Chinese feast.
 Tonight, there’s your chance to witness the spectacle of “Impression Liu Sanjie” on our optional activity – an amazing outdoor performance set on the Li River.
 Using the natural islands & mountains as the stage, performers dance & sing to music, set under brilliant lights.
 Featuring over 600 local performers, this show is not to be missed.

-Grab some lunch & we’ll make our way to Guilin for our flight to Hong Kong – a longtime gateway between East & West.
+Grab some lunch & we’ll make our way to Guilin for our train ride to Hong Kong – a longtime gateway between East & West.
 Grab some dinner at one of the local restaurants or pick-up some traditional souvenirs at the Temple Street Markets.

 Your Local Guide will show you some of the highlights of Hong Kong this morning on our city tour.
 We’ll take a trip to the heights of Victoria Peak on-board a tramcar to see Hong Kong Island & its surrounds.
 This area offers unbeatable panoramic views of Hong Kong; it’s the perfect place to take some pics.
 Later, you’ll get to see locals going about their day on a trip to the floating fishing village of Aberdeen located in South Hong Kong, before heading to Repulse Bay famed for its architecture & beach area.
 Your look at the Island wraps up at the Stanley Market, an open air market famed for bargains – so it’s time to flex your haggling skills & pick up some gifts for friends back home (or yourself!).
 During your free afternoon, take one of the Star Ferries across the harbour or continue shopping down Northern Road.
 After our included dinner, get ready for a night out – Hong Kong style!